Climate of Kosovo: Insolation

 Insolation is a measure of solar radiation energy received on a given surface area and recorded during a given time.
 Insolation is a climatic element that has an importance in different economical activities such as: agriculture, tourism etc.

 The period of insolation depends on astronomical, meteorological and relief factors.
 Insolation is smaller in narrow valleys, river valleys and mountain ranges as a result of the increase of overcast and elevation.

 Kosovo has on average 2,066 hours with sun per year or approximately 5.7 hours per day.
-The highest insolation value is in Pristina with 2.140 hours for 1 year, while Peć with the smallest insolation value of 1.958 hours, with 2.067 hours and Prizren with 2.099 hours.
+The highest insolation value is in Pristina with 2.140 hours for 1 year, while Peja with the smallest insolation value of 1.958 hours, with 2.067 hours and Prizren with 2.099 hours.
 The maximum insolation in Kosovo occurs during July, while the lowest insolation occurs in December.

 Climatic territorial differences

 The climatic changes based on territories depend on various factors, such as: vegetation, humidity of the territory etc. Climate classifications are usually based on: wind exposure, mountain height and direction, climatic effects on vegetation and watercourses.

 From all the climatic classifications made in Kosovo, the most accurate one is the one provided by W. Köppen.
 According to this classification, Kosovo is part of C and D types of climate.
 Kosovo's hot average climate during summer months is under 22 C and the cold average is above -3 C. According to the thermal characteristics, amount of rainfall and their regime in low parts of Kosovo, we get two subtypes of climate: